-- Has the sole authority to appoint, retain, terminate and determine the compensation of our independent registered public accounting firm. - Monitors the qualifications, independence and performance of our independent registered public accounting firm and approves professional services provided by the independent registered public accounting firm. - Reviews with our independent registered public accounting firm the scope and results of the audit engagement. - Reviews the activities and recommendations of our independent registered public accounting firm. - Discusses Cabot's annual audited financial statements, quarterly financial statements, and earnings releases with management and Cabot's independent registered public accounting firm, including our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations." - · Reviews Cabot's accounting policies, risk assessment and risk management processes, control systems and compliance activities.
+- Has the sole authority to appoint, retain, terminate and determine the compensation of our independent registered public accounting firm. - Monitors the qualifications, independence and performance of our independent registered public accounting firm and approves professional services provided by the independent registered public accounting firm. - Reviews with our independent registered public accounting firm the scope and results of the audit engagement. - · Reviews the activities and recommendations of our independent registered public accounting firm. - Discusses Cabot's annual audited financial statements, quarterly financial statements and earnings releases with management and Cabot's independent registered public accounting firm, including our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations." - Reviews Cabot's accounting policies, risk assessment and risk management processes, control systems, legal matters and compliance activities.

-During 2017, the Committee's other priorities included Treasury matters, including cash and debt management issues, financial process improvement initiatives and tax matters.
+During fiscal 2018, the Committee's other priorities included treasury matters, including cash and debt management, financial process improvement initiatives, tax matters and information technology matters.
 The Committee also focused on cyber-security risk.